zuzann18/Customer-Retention-and-Lifetime-Value-Analysis-in-Python/README.md

 # Customer-Retention-Analysis-for-a-Telecommunication-Company
+# Implementation of the Kaplan-Meier Model for Customer Retention Analysis
+This project utilizes the Kaplan-Meier survival analysis to estimate customer retention rates and predict churn within a telecommunications dataset.
 ## Project Description
 This project aims to build a customer retention model for a telecommunication company using historical data.
 The primary objective is to estimate the retention rate, average and median time to churn, and calculate the expected Customer Lifetime Value (CLV) based on three different approaches: a simple retention model, a generalized retention model, and a generalized retention model with a grouping variable.